anthonyharrison/lib4sbom/README.md

 _filename_ indicates the output destination of the SBOM to be generated.
 If a valid filename path is provided, then the output will be to a file otherwise it will be output to the console.

 _output_format_ indicates the format that the SBOM is to be generated in.
-Valid options are Tag, JSON, XML or YAML.
+Valid options are Tag, JSON or YAML.
 If an invalid format is specified, a default format of JSON will be assumed.

 **Methods**